What is Microservices Architecture in Cloud Computing

 Benefits of using cloud microservices

-Microservices are decentralised and run on separate servers, yet they nevertheless collaborate to execute an application.
+Microservices are decentralized and run on separate servers, yet they collaborate to execute an application.
 Each microservice should ideally perform a single function, allowing for simple routing between services via API communication.

 Here are a few more advantages:

 • Continuous integration/continuous delivery (CI/CD) allows you to update code at any moment.
-With CI/CD, you can disburse little pieces of code rather than large packets.
+With CI/CD, you can disburse little code rather than large packets.

 • The user is unaware of changes that occur on the back end.